Rumpunzel/Strongerholder/Design/Resources.md

 ### Wood

 - is gathered from trees
-- trees from from sapling which spawn near other trees
+- trees grow from from saplings which spawn from other trees